kubermatic/docs/content/kubermatic/master/upgrading/2.9_to_2.10/_index.en.md

   * `nginx.ignoreMasterTaint` has been deprecated.
 Use the new `nginx.tolerations` options to manually set your required tolerations.

-The `migrate-values` command of the Kubermatic installer can help to automate these changes in your `values.yaml` file(s).
+The `migrate-values` command of the KKP installer can help to automate these changes in your `values.yaml` file(s).

 ## node-exporter Addon